DaveFMiranda/CarbonTracker/README.md

 As an environmentally-conscious driver, I want to know how much carbon my road trips will produce.

 ## Description
-Carbon Tracker asks a user for the beginning an end point of their road trip.
+Carbon Tracker asks a user for the beginning an end point of their road trip and the year, make, and model of their car.
 The user enters that information and the site returns the amount of carbon the user will burn on the trip.
 If the user saves that information, it's added to persistent storage that shows the total for all the trips they've saved, until they clear that total.

 ![My Image](/assets/carbonTrackerIMG.png)
 https://davefmiranda.github.io/CarbonTracker/

 ## Acceptance Criteria
 Given a road trip,
-WHEN I enter a starting location and ending location, THEN the distance is returned.
+WHEN I enter a starting location, ending location, and car year, make, and model, THEN the distance is returned.
 WHEN the distance is returned,
 THEN the distance, duration, and amount of carbon burned for the trip are displayed.